Dhansak ni dar or Parsi potage of lentils and vegetables

-The Parsis are a small community who migrated to India from Persia (Iran today) in the 8th century.
-This community has had tremendous impact on Indian history and culture.
-Here is a more detailed writeup on this community.
+The Parsis are a small community that migrated to India from Persia (Iran today) in the 8th century.
+This community has had a tremendous impact on Indian history and culture.
+Here is a more detailed write-up on this community.

-When we talk about Parsi cuisine, dhansak, is the most quintessential dish.
-It is a perfect blend of ancient Persian cooking technique and Indian spices.
-This dish is a meal to itself, filled with lentils, tons of vegetables and meat making it both nutritious and delicious.
-It is always served with caramelized rice pilaf and onion kachumbar, both recipes are included here.
+When we talk about Parsi cuisine, dhansak is the most quintessential dish.
+It is a perfect blend of ancient Persian cooking techniques and Indian spices.
+This dish is a meal filled with lentils, tons of vegetables, and meat, making it both nutritious and delicious.
+It is always served with caramelized rice pilaf and onion kachumber; both recipes are included here.

 I was eating dhansak after probably 30 years, the first time at a dear friend's home.
-I may have ordered it at a restaurant in-between, but do not remember enjoying it as much.
-This dish always reminds me of him, our fun times as college students in Mumbai and young adults.
+I may have ordered it at a restaurant in between, but I do not remember enjoying it as much.
+This dish always reminds me of him and our fun times as college students and young adults in Mumbai.

-The dhansak has a complex flavor profile from the multitude of ingredients and the kachumbar adds the touch of acid on the palate to the otherwise dense dish.
-This dish is quite a bit of work to make, mainly in the prep stage, but the recipe turned out well and made the effort all worthwhile.
+The dhansak's complex flavor profile results from the multitude of ingredients, and the kachumbari adds a touch of acid to the otherwise dense dish.
+This dish is quite a bit of work to make, mainly in the prep stage, but the recipe turned out well and made the effort worthwhile.

 This is a wonderful cookbook that highlights Parsi cuisine.
-It is packed with traditional recipes from the community, with a short narratives about the history, dish or culture.
-It tends to favor the Bombay (Mumbai) style dishes that are famous, as well as, some of home recipes from the authors family kitchen.
+It is packed with traditional recipes from the community, with short narratives about the history, dish, or culture.
+It tends to favour the famous Bombay (Mumbai) style dishes, as well as some home recipes from the author's family kitchen.
 It is a wonderful specialized cookbook.

 For more recipes from this cookbook, click here.